There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 I find email to be a super-efficient form of communication.
 You can send an email from anywhere and instantly.
 I send out emails all the time on my smartphone.
 And I can whole-heartedly say it has made me much more efficient.

 So, I encourage everyone to get good and fast at writing emails.
-Then, use emails more often.
-Plus, email is a great way to keep a written record.
+Especially since it’s a great way to keep a written record.

-What’s more, writing emails is a skill you need to fine-tune.
+Just like any other skill though, email writing requires practice.
 Check out my article on how engineers can improve their email writing skills.

 #19 Don’t discourage failures